jsawich/site/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I am a researcher and PhD student at the [Leibniz University Hannover](https://www.mak.uni-hannover.de/en/wichert).
-My research interests are development and environmental economics.
-I work with large and unique datasets using up-to-date econometric methods to develop interesting insights often with important policy implications.
+My research lies at the intersection between development and environmental economics.
+I work with large and unique datasets using up-to-date econometric methods to develop interesting insights that have important policy implications.

 I visited [UC San Diego](https://gps.ucsd.edu/) for an academic research stay in 2021-22.